 The one problem with this approach is that a node $v_j$ may be added to both $\samp{i}$ and $\samn{i}$.
 We denote this phenomena as \textit{conflict} and define the reason for this \textit{conflict} in Theorem~\ref{th:un}.
 We resolve this situation by computing the shortest path between $v_i$ and $v_j$ and compute $\tilde{s}_{ij}$ between them using the shortest path, then add to either $\samp{i}$ or $\samn{i}$ based on $\tilde{s}_{ij}$.
 To compute the shortest path we have to consider the network as unsigned since negative weight has a different interpretation for shortest path algorithms.
-If there are multiple shortest paths with equal length in case of a \textit{conflict}, then we pick the path with the highest number of positive edges to compute $\tilde{s}_{ij}$.
-A scenario is shown in Fig.~\ref{fig:negs}(b). \begin{theorem} (Reason for conflict): Node $v_j$ will be added to both $\samp{i}$ and $\samn{i}$ if there are multiple paths from $v_i$ to $v_j$ and the union of these paths has at least one unbalanced cycle. \end{theorem} \begin{proof} (By contradiction.)
+We also prove that if there are multiple shortest paths with equal length in case of a \textit{conflict}, then only one path has the highest number of positive edges.
+We pick this path to compute $\tilde{s}_{ij}$.
+Both proofs are described in the supplementary section.
+A scenario is shown in Fig.~\ref{fig:negs}(b). \begin{theorem} (Reason of conflict): Node $v_j$ will be added to both $\samp{i}$ and $\samn{i}$ if there are multiple paths from $v_i$ to $v_j$ and the union of these paths has at least one unbalanced cycle. \end{theorem} \begin{proof} (By contradiction.)
 Suppose there is a \textit{conflict} for node $v_i$ where $\samp{i}$ and $\samn{i}$ both contain node $v_j$.
 Since there are at least two distinct $v_i$-$v_j$ paths because of the conflict, the network contains a cycle $c$ (ignoring the direction for directed networks).
 Now it is evident that the common edges of both paths are not responsible for the conflict since they occur in both paths.
 Suppose the cycle has two distinct $x$-$y$ paths.
 Now if cycle $c$ is balanced there will be an even number of negative edges which will be distributed between the distinct $v_x$-$v_y$ paths in $c$.
 The distribution can occur in two ways: either both paths will have an odd number of negative edges or an even number of negative edges.
 In both cases the estimated sign between the $v_x$-$v_y$ paths will be the same.
-However, this is a contradiction because the final estimated sign of two $v_i$-$v_j$ paths are different and the signs between the common path are same, so the signs between the $v_x$-$v_y$ paths must be different.
+However, this is a contradiction because the final estimated sign of two $v_i$-$v_j$ paths are different and the signs between the common path are same, so thesigns between the $v_x$-$v_y$ paths must be different.
 Therefore, cycle $c$ cannot be balanced and hence contains an odd number of negative edges.
 Thus we have identified at least one unbalanced cycle. \end{proof}